AXErunners/axerunners.github.io/manual.md

 To access GUI admin panel use http://127.0.0.1:4000/admin address.

-Admin panel is still under development, it is recommended to manually change Jekyll settings and use the plugin for posting only.
+Admin panel is still under development.
+It is recommended to manually change Jekyll settings and use the plugin for posting only.